Search This Blog

 During the 1952 polio epidemic in Denmark, mortality was over 85 per cent because of a shortage of respirators.
 Dr Bjorn Ibsen invented a new kind of ventilator, proved it worked and then recruited thousands of volunteers to hand-pump them for weeks (they were fully manual).
 Mortality fell to 26%.

-In the 1950s, many victims of Polio had to use iron lungs.
+In the 1950s, many victims of polio had to use iron lungs.
 They had to click to signal a nurse when they couldn't breathe after power went out.
 Then a nurse would come and manually operate the machine.

 Dr. Jonas Salk, the associate professor of bacteriology and head of the Virus Research Laboratory at the University of Pittsburgh School of Medicine began working on the polio vaccine in 1948.